chrishoermann/zod-prisma-types/Readme.md

 ### Extending zod fields

 `zod-prisma` allows you to extend the zod fields with custom validators.
 This is also possible with `zod-prisma-types` and the `@zod.[key].[validator]` syntax.
 The different syntax is used to check if a validator can be used on a specific prisma type.
-See [Field validatiors](#field-validatiors) for more information.
+See [Field validators](#field-validators) for more information.

 ```prisma